aws-observability/aws-o11y-recipes/docs/recipes/amg-athena-plugin.md

 1. Search for "Athena".
 1. [OPTIONAL] Configure the authentication provider (recommended: workspace IAM role).
-1. [OPTIONAL] Select your targeted Athena data source, database, and workgroup.
+1. Select your targeted Athena data source, database, and workgroup.
-1. [OPTIONAL] If your workgroup doesn't have an output location configured already, specify the S3 bucket and folder to use for query results.
+1. If your workgroup doesn't have an output location configured already, specify the S3 bucket and folder to use for query results.
+Note that the bucket has to start with `grafana-athena-query-results-` if you want to benefit from the service-managed policy.
 1. Click "Save & test".

 You should see something like the following:

 ![Screen shot of the Athena data source config](../images/amg-plugin-athena-ds.png)

 ## Usage